John Finn (Gaelic footballer): Career

 Finn started his Gaelic football as a schoolboy at Facefield National School before further developing at St Colman's College in Claremorris.
 He captained the college's senior team to the Connacht Colleges SFC title in 1981.
-By this stage, Finn had also started playing ata dult level with the Mayo Gaels club.
+By this stage, Finn had also started playing at adult level with the Mayo Gaels club.
 He won a Mayo IFC title in 1984.

 Finn first appeared for Mayo as a member of the minor team that won the Connacht MFC title in 1980.
 He was later drafted onto the under-21 team and, as well as winning consecutive Connacht U21FC titles, also claimed an All-Ireland U21FC medal in 1983.
 Finn joined the senior team in 1984 and was a mainstay of the team for over a decade.
-During that time, he won five Connacht SFC medals and was at left wing-back when Mayo were beaten by Cork in the 1989 All-Ireland final.
+During that time, he won five Connacht SFC medals and was at left wing-back when Mayo were beaten by Cork in the 1989 All-Ireland SFC final.